livias1726/SOA_Project/arch.md

 * Raise a new writing on buffer head to be written back in memory.
 * Release the resources (buffer head, data block, presence counter).
 * Return the used block index.

+# CHRONOLOGICAL READ

+Using metadata: each block maintains a reference to its predecessor (to update 'last' when the last block of the chronological chain is invalidated) and successor (to read chronologically)

+## PUT DATA
+1. Check device and params.
+2. Test_and_Set the first free block.
+If no free blocks, return. -> No PUT on the same block.
+3. Set PUT usage on blk_idx.
+If last is used by INV, then wait -> No INV conflicts
+4. CAS on last and retrieve old_last. -> No conflicts on last for concurrent PUT.
+5. Write new block (msg, is_valid, prev).
+6. If old_val = 1, then change first = blk_idx.
+7. Else, write preceding block (next).
+8. Clear PUT usage on blk_idx.

+## INVALIDATE DATA
+1. Check device and params.
+2. Test_and_Set INV usage on blk_idx -> if found set, then another INV on the same block is already pending.
+   -> No INV on the same block.
+3. If blk_idx is used by PUT, return.
+If blk_idx.prev is used by PUT, wait -> No PUT conflict.
+4. Test_and_clear blk_idx on free block.
+If already cleared, return -> No INV on the same block.
+(REDUNDANT)
+5. If blk_idx.prev and blk_idx.next are used by INV, wait -> No conflicts on concurrent INV.
+6. Invalidate new block (is_valid).
+7. If blk_idx = first AND blk_idx = last, CAS on last = 1 and return.
+8. If blk_idx = first, CAS on first = blk_idx.next and return.
+9. If blk_idx = last, CAS on last = blk_idx.prev and return.
+10. Write preceding block (next = blk_idx.next) and successive block (prev = blk_idx.prev)
+11. Clear blk_idx bit in INV_MASK.